 - (a) Subject to Sub-section 10.5.6(b), a Regulated Person need not seek IMDA's approval to carry out a Share Buyback. - (b) Before entering into any transaction for a Share Buyback, a Regulated Person must calculate the percentage of Voting Shares held by each shareholder following completion of the Share Buyback.
-If, as a result of the Share Buyback, any person enters into a Consolidation with the Regulated Person,

-- such person, together with the Regulated Person, must seek IMDA's approval pursuant to Sub-section 10.5.4 before proceeding with the Share Buyback. - (c) For the purposes of Sub-section 10.5.6(b), the Regulated Person shall notify those parties who are required to seek IMDA's approval in accordance with that Sub-section, and the Regulated Person and such parties shall submit a Consolidation Application in accordance with Sub-section 10.5.4 of this Code.
+If, as a result of the Share Buyback, a Regulated Person and/or Ancillary Media Service Provider enters into a Consolidation with the Regulated Person, such person, together with the first-mentioned Regulated Person, must seek IMDA's approval pursuant to Sub-section 10.5.4 before proceeding with the Share Buyback. - (c) For the purposes of Sub-section 10.5.6(b), the Regulated Person shall notify those parties who are required to seek IMDA's approval in accordance with that Sub-section, and the Regulated Person and such parties shall submit a Consolidation Application in accordance with Sub-section 10.5.4 of this Code.